 Students who completed their PhD research at Austrian institutions are exempted from the Birnstiel Awards as they are eligible for other awards in Austria.

 A nomination will comprise the nominee’s CV, a description of the PhD research project and one recommendation letter from the student’s supervisor.
-Detailed specifications - and as of mid-May the nomination form - are available here.
-Nominations can be submitted by 30 June 2019.
+Detailed specifications are available here.
+Nominations can be submitted by 30 June.

 About Max Birnstiel and the foundation